tneely/resume/README.md

 ### Hardish Mode

 Install your favorite LaTex distribution (I recommend [TeX Live](https://www.tug.org/texlive/)) and run `latexmk` to generate a PDF of the resume.
+Watch with `latexmk -pvc`.

-Once installed, you can also leverage tools like the LaTeX Workshop extension in VSCode to quickly preview the doc.
+Once installed, you can also leverage tools like the LaTeX Workshop extension in VSCode.
+(Don't forget to update your path!)

 ## Result